 Ten things to do at Brighton Le Sands

-Wondering if there is enough to do here to warrant a visit if you are not a local?
+Wondering if there is enough to do here to warrant a visit?
 In a word, yes, plenty.

 1. Plan a beachside picnic

-Cook Park, the strip of green land that lines the beach, has been attracting picnickers since the 1880s.
+Cook Park, the strip of green land that lines the beach, has attracted picnickers since the 1880s.
 Sunny weekends see many families arrive from across Sydney for beach picnics.
 We tend to head down after work on warm nights for a quiet alfresco dinner by the water.

 Picnic shelters are dotted around the parkland lining the beach, but most people throw a picnic blanket down under one of the many Norfolk Island Pines.
 If you have a large group, there are some larger shelters at Dolls Point end of the beach.